ether/etherpad-lite/doc/api/http_api.md

 ## API Methods

-The terms in the curved brackets have to be appended at the end of the request. tz an '&'.
-The API method `deleteGroup(groupID)` in cURL looks like:
+The terms in the curved brackets have to be appended at the end of the request with a '&'.
+The API method `deleteGroup(groupID)` used with cURL looks like:

 		curl "http:/pad.domain/api/<version>/deleteGroup?apikey=<API-key>&groupID=<YourDesiredGroupID>"

 ### Groups
 Pads can belong to a group.
 The padID of grouppads is starting with a groupID like g.asdfasdfasdfasdf$test